-It is amazing how many people use their toilets like a trash can.
+It is amazing how many people use their toilets as trash cans.
 You risk damaging your pipes every time you flush something other than a reasonable amount of toilet paper and human waste.
-Don’t flush items such as Kleenex, wet wipes, napkins, paper towels, medicine, plastic wrap, cotton swaps, person hygiene products, cat litter…the list is endless.
+Don’t flush items such as Kleenex, wet wipes, napkins, paper towels, medicine, plastic wrap, cotton swaps, personal hygiene products, cat litter…the list is endless.

 No oils down the drains.